TorstenS1/mcp-server/python_mcp_server/README.md

 ## Running the Tests

-From the `python` directory, with your virtual environment activated, run the following command:
+From the `python_mcp_server` directory, with your virtual environment activated, run the following command:

 ```bash
 PYTHONPATH=. pytest